Masonry and BIM

 What’s interesting about the concept of BIM is that it is considered a “disruptive technology,” in that it is going to significantly change the building process – perhaps in ways we don’t know yet.
 Rather than simply enhancing a current building method, BIM is its own method.
 The 3D model aspect creates useful capabilities, like clash detection, quantity takeoffs, field BIM, direct fabrication and energy analysis.
 These are known as “value networks.”
 BIM models also store a wealth of facility information.
 Scheduling, estimating, site planning for material and equipment laydown, and more features for masons will be essential tools within BIM.
 READ MORE

-Brickworks Supply Joins the 2026 Masonry Alliance Program as a Gold Partner
+Ironsite Joins Masonry Alliance Program as Newest Cornerstone Partner

-The Mason Contractors Association of America (MCAA) is proud to share that Brickworks Supply will join the 2026 Masonry Alliance Program as a Gold Partner.
+The Mason Contractors Association of America (MCAA) is thrilled to announce that Ironsite will be joining the Masonry Alliance Program (MAP) at the Cornerstone level.